 Maintain a Clean and Healthy Tongue

 Avoid bad breath and protect your teeth and gums by brushing or scraping your tongue on a daily basis.
 You also need regular visits to your dentist to ensure that you are winning the battle against plaque and preventing gum disease and tooth decay.
-Schedule an appointment with Scottsdale Dental Excellence to have your teeth cleaned and to have Jeffrey D. Clark, DDS, perform a comprehensive exam.
+Schedule an appointment with Scottsdale Cosmetic Dentistry Excellence to have your teeth cleaned and to have Jeffrey D. Clark, DDS, perform a comprehensive exam.
 You can call us at 480 585 1853 to make that appointment or with any questions that you may have.